sueszli/fast-snek/README.md

 alternatively you can also use cython (not to be confused with cpython) for code generation. it's heavily optimized and used by `numpy` and `lxml` but a lot more complicated than writing the extension modules by hand in c.

-- ✓ max performance: fastest possible interop because we're calling the external c functions from the cpython interpreter, written in c.
+- ✓ max performance: fastest possible interop because we're calling the external c functions from the cpython interpreter, written in c. we can easily share memory with `mmap()`.
 - 𝙓 very complex api: data isn't marshalled automatically, gil isn't freed automatically.
 - 𝙓 not portable: we must link cpython during the build step to extend it. → but fortunately there are nice build tools to simplify this [^setuptools].